Nomad-Media/samples-python/media/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Clear Watchlist](doc:clear-watchlist)
+> For more information about the API call used got to [Clear Watchlist](https://developer.nomad-cms.com/docs/clear-watchlist)

 ## Create Form

-Before you make a form, you need to create the content definition where you want to post records too first.
-Follow the instructions [here](doc:content-definitions) on how to create a content definition and find its ID.
 To make a form enter 3 when prompted.
 Then enter the id of the content definition you want to use, the first and last name, whether you want it to be active or not, the start date, and the description.

 ![](images/create-form.png)

 > 📘 Note
 >
-> For more information about the API call used got to [Forms](doc:forms)
+> For more information about the API call used got to [Create Form](https://developer.nomad-cms.com/docs/create-form)

 ## Get Content Cookies.